"How the heck do I take these herbs?" and other good questions.

 Additional instructions: Wrap any seeds or "hairy" herbs in cheesecloth.
 Keep any aromatic herbs separate and add at the end of your cook-time.
 Cook time may vary depending on formula - just ask your acupuncturist for any other details!

 Rinse herbs using a strainer and add in a ceramic pot if available.
 Stainless steel is fine otherwise!
 Add 3 cups of water and bring everything to a boil.
 Turn down to a simmer and simmer for 20-30 minutes (ask your practitioner).
 Add any aromatic herbs at last 5 minutes and make sure to keep the pot's lid.
 Strain herbs out and keep the water/decoction.
 You now have herbs for the entire day!

 Raw/bulk herbs are the most time consuming form of herbal medicine, but also the most potent!
 It might not be best for you if you are... let's say a CPA and it's tax season.
 But if you can carve out a couple hours to prepare while you are doing something else around the house, it's a very rewarding way to connect with the medicine and a radical act of self care.

 Learn more about us here.
-Book an appointment with us here.
+Book an appointment or consultation with us here.